gopinathvarad/PolyMind-/README.md

 # PolyMind - AI Model Comparison Platform

 PolyMind is a web application that allows users to compare responses from multiple AI models simultaneously.
-You can select from GPT-4, Claude 3.5 Sonnet, Gemini 2.0 Flash, and DeepSeek Chat, send a message, and see all responses side by side.
+You can select from ChatGPT 5, Claude Sonnet 4, Gemini 2.5 Pro, and DeepSeek Chat, send a message, and see all responses side by side.

 ## Features